-If we were to make a list of all the great things you could do in Bergen, Norway – it could list over 100 things, like this one on TripAdvisor.
+If we were to make a list of all the great things you could do in Bergen, Norway – it could list over 100 things.
 After all, Bergen is Norway’s second biggest city and is known as being the “city of seven mountains”.
 So whether you’re a resident of Bergen and need some new ideas to explore your city; or you’re on a short trip to see one of Norway’s must see cities, then this short but sweet list will satisfy your craving.

 1. Admire the art at the KODE museums, including a collection of works by Edvard Munch